-After two years of active lobbying by the U.S. Superyacht Association (USSA), U.S. flagging regulations are closer to getting their first update since they were written in 1920.
+After several years of petitioning by the U.S. Superyacht Association (USSA), U.S. flag regulations are closer to getting their first update since they were written in 1920.
 There’s now Congressional support for the Coast Guard to develop rules for megayachts exceeding 300 gross tons, the current limit.

 No one knows exactly why the regulations have remained unchanged all this time.
 The USSA believes that the subject was never raised.
 Regardless, in the early 20th century, yachts overwhelmingly were well below the 300-gross-ton mark.
 Times have changed, of course, with many megayachts displacing closer to 500 gross tons.
 But, the tonnage cap means many Americans seek other flags for registration.
 The flags are of countries where there’s either a higher tonnage limit or no limit.
 With the USSA estimating that Americans own 40 to 50 percent of the large-yacht fleet, itself totaling around 5,000, it’s a significant number.

 To be clear, American-owned megayachts exceeding 300 gross tons can fly the U.S. flag.
 However, they can do so only registered as commercial vessels, not recreational ones.
 This in turn comes with a compliance checklist not written nor intended for pleasure craft.
 It’s among the issues that the USSA has been raising with Congress and the Coast Guard.